برجاء الإنتظار ...

 One week after administration, 38% of the dose is excreted in the urine and 48% in the faeces.
 Urinary excretion of unchanged nebivolol is less than 0.5% of the dose.

-Preclinical data reveal no special hazard for humans based on conventional studies of genotoxicity and carcinogenic potential.
+Preclinical data reveal no special hazard for humans based on conventional studies of genotoxicity, reproductive and developmental toxicity and carcinogenic potential.
+Adverse effects on the reproductive function were only recorded at high doses, exceeding by several fold the maximum recommended human dose (see Section 4.6).

 Not applicable